SatansSlut/SatansSlut/README.md

 SatansSlut/SatansSlut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Hi, I'm Leishie. and I'm a BPD drug utiliser with ADHD, Autism and Oppositional Deffience Disorder.
+I also have DV-PTSD. a few years ago, I escaped a serve domestic violence situation. since then, my incredible husband Travers Beynon and I have been working together to repair the damaged cause to my brain and nervous system caused by my domestic violence situation. in the process, we have proven that Borderline Personality Disorder and PTSD are neurological disorders and not mental health disorders.....
+WE HAVE SCIENTIFIC PROOF! more testing is needed though, so we would <3 to collaborate with anyone knowledgeable and willing to help us.
+We have already shared our discovery for the cure to Alzheimer's disease with the Australian scientific community..... this is something we are very proud of.

+much love and hugs xoxo